l1siki-dev/okinawa_gametheory/docs/01_Analysis/09_tourism-okinawa.md

-# 9: Okinawa tourism is the future
+# Okinawa tourism isn't working

 If a core business strategy hasn't turned a profit in 50 years, yet you refuse to change course and demand more money to double down... that is not a 'Plan.'
 It is a Religion.